 - What contact the child has with his/her birth parent(s) and what arrangements will be in place for supervised contact.
 If this is to be in the setting, when, where and what form the contact will take will be discussed and agreed

-- Who may collect the child from nursery and who may receive information about the child
+- Who may collect the child from preschool and who may receive information about the child

 - What written reporting is required